enthought/enable/docs/source/enable_toolkit_selection.rst

 Because this is done via the setuptools entrypoint mechanism, it means that code outside of Enable can contribute a custom toolkit and backends.
-To create a new toolkit, you should need to do the following:
+To create a new toolkit, you need to do the following:

 1. Create a package for the toolkit
 2. Add a ``toolkit.py`` module (its name is just a convention) which should